BAakash13/Accident-prevention-Sunglass/README.md

-# Accident-prevention-Sunglass
-Arduino code:

 #define Relay 13
 #define buzzer A0
-static const int sensorPin = 10;                    // sensor input pin int SensorStatePrevious = LOW;                      // previousstate of the sensor
+static const int sensorPin = 10;                    // sensor input pin int SensorStatePrevious = LOW;                      // previous state of the sensor

 unsigned long minSensorDuration = 3000; // Time we wait before the sensor active as long unsigned long minSensorDuration2 = 6000;
 unsigned long SensorLongMillis;                // Time in ms when the sensor was active bool SensorStateLongTime = false;                  // True if it is a long active